 In January 2017, Council obtained agreement from the Minister on a Statement of Intent.
-Negotiations are set to commence between the affected landowners, with technical site investigations expected to begin in the second half of 2017.
+Negotiations are continuing between the affected landowners, which must be finalised before technical site investigations can be completed.

 Under Section 30 of the Act, Council is required to undertake a periodic review of its Development Plan, to ensure it is consistent with the State Government's Planning Strategy (the 30-Year Plan for Greater Adelaide).
 The review process culminates in a document known as a Strategic Directions Report.

 Council began its review in May 2011, and its findings were released for public consultation in October 2011.
 In accordance with the Act, the report was furnished to the Minister for Planning, with final acceptance in December 2012 from the state Department of Planning, Transport and Infrastructure.

 The Strategic Directions Report contains a 5-year work program of Development Plan Amendments intended by the Council.
 Implementation of the program is subject to factors such as resourcing and alignment with State Government policy.